bloodskin/Rust-Forecast-Plugin/README.md

 # Rust-Forecast-Plugin
-An Oxide plugin to give an in game forecast.
+An Oxide plugin to give in game weather.